Mohamed-Yahyaa/Angular-Auto-Formation/Directives_pipes/README.md

                      <div *ngSwitchCase="'user'">Welcome, user!</div>
                      <div *ngSwitchDefault>Welcome, guest!</div>
                      </div>

+      - ngStyle :  is a built-in directive in Angular that allows you to dynamically set CSS styles for an element based on values in your component's class.
+It can be used to apply styles based on conditions or to provide a more dynamic user experience.

+                   The ngStyle directive takes an object literal as its value, where the keys are CSS property names and the values are the values for those properties.
+For example, you could use the ngStyle directive to set the background color of an element based on a condition

+                  <div [ngStyle]="{'background-color':'green','color': '#fff'}"> this is green div   </div>

+                  <div [ngStyle]="{'background-color':stylepro}"> this is purbel div   </div>

       - In all of these examples, the * symbol before the directive name is a shorthand notation that allows you to apply the directive to the host element without wrapping it in an additional element.
 For example, *ngIf is equivalent to <ng-template [ngIf]="condition"><div>...</div></ng-template>, but without the need for the additional ng-template element.